Do Go On - 397 - Aviator Charles Kingsford Smith

 Apparently.

-Did you learn that on TikTok?
+Did you learn on a TikTok?

 It feels like a TikTok fact.